ekaterina921/currency-rates-api-testing/tests/Test Plan for Currency rates application.md

       - **Closed**: The defect has been fixed and verified by the tester.

-    - If the defect is not resolved during retesting, the status will be updated back to **In Progress** for further investigation.
+    - If during retesting it is found out that the defect is not resolved, the status will be updated back to **In Progress** for further investigation.

 3.  **Defect Communication**